 If a candidate indicates in his/her application form for Indian Forest Service Examination through Civil Services (Preliminary) Examination that he/she belongs to General category but subsequently writes to the Commission to change his/her category to a reserved one, such request shall not be entertained by the Commission.
 Further, once a candidate has chosen a reserved category, no request shall be entertained for change to other reserved category viz.
 SC to ST, ST to SC, OBC to SC/ST or SC/ST to OBC, SC to EWS, EWS to SC, ST to EWS, EWS to ST, OBC to EWS, EWS to OBC.
-No reserved category candidates other than those recommended on General Merit shall be allowed to change his/her category from Reserved to Unreserved or claim the vacancies (Cadre) for UR category after the declaration of final result by UPSC
+No reserved category candidates other than those recommended who qualified each stage of the Examination on General Merit, shall be allowed to change (on their request or as decided by the Commission/Government based on the documents submitted by them) their category from Reserved to Unreserved or claim the vacancies (Cadre) for $\frac{UR}{UR}$ unreserved category after the declaration of final result by UPSC.
+In case where such candidates do not qualify on General Standard, their candidature shall be cancelled.